 The campus is located on the western edge of the CBD, just a short stroll along North Terrace from Adelaide Railway Station.
 City West is within walking distance of a range of nightclubs, bars, live music venues, cafés, restaurants and alternative fashion stores.

-Degree programs at City West include business, commerce, management, marketing, information systems, Australian and Indigenous studies, tourism and hospitality, visual arts and design and architecture.
+Degree programs at City West include business, law, commerce, management, marketing, information systems, Australian and Indigenous studies, tourism and hospitality, visual arts and design and architecture.
 Students benefit from modern facilities for teaching, learning and research.

 Complementing the campus' artistic surroundings are the Kaurna and Dorritt Black buildings, each of which have provided City West with innovative and state-of-the-art facilities for visual art, design and architecture studies.

 City West is also home to the Hawke Centre which features the Anne and Gordon Samstag Museum of Art and the Kerry Packer Civic Gallery.
 The Hawke Centre was named in honour of Australia's former Prime Minister.